Bayes Adaptive Monte Carlo Tree Search for Offline Model-based Reinforcement Learning: Methodology

-In this subsection, we present a framework (inspired by MuZero\footnote{The novelty of our algorithm in comparison to MuZero is detailed in Section \ref{rel_works}.}) that integrates continuous BAMCP (i.e., Algorithm \ref{alg:2}) into policy improvement and policy evaluation.
-By iteratively running these procedures, we can approach a near Bayes-optimal policy, i.e., $\pi$, that can be directly referred to during execution in the true environment.
-The pseudo code of the overall framework is shown as Algorithm \ref{alg:3}.
+Now, we present how to integrate planning outcomes of continuous BAMCP into a policy iteration framework, to obtain a near Bayes-optimal policy, i.e., $\pi$, that can be directly referred to during execution.
+The pseudo code is shown as Algorithm \ref{alg:3}.
 For efficiency, a learner and a number of actors execute in parallel, reading from and sending data to the replay buffer $\mathcal{D}$ respectively.
 The actors update their copies of policy and value functions every $E_l$ learner steps.